-10. Related Party Disclosures
+11. Related Party Disclosures

 ATHOS KG, Holzkirchen, Germany is the sole shareholder of AT Impf GmbH, Munich, Germany and a beneficial owner of our ordinary shares.
 Entities controlled by ATHOS KG mainly provide rental and property management activities and sell property, plant and equipment to us.
-The total amount of transactions with ATHOS KG or entities controlled by them had no significant impact on our unaudited interim condensed consolidated financial statements as of and for the three months ended March 31, 2024, compared to the details disclosed in Note 21 to our audited consolidated financial statements included in our Annual Report on Form 20-F as of and for the year ended December 31, 2023.
+The total amount of transactions with ATHOS KG or entities controlled by them had no significant impact on our unaudited interim condensed consolidated financial statements as of and for the three and six months ended June 30, 2024, compared to the details disclosed in Note 21 to our audited consolidated financial statements included in our Annual Report on Form 20-F as of and for the year ended December 31, 2023.

-11. Events after the Reporting Period
+12. Events after the Reporting Period

-As previously disclosed, we are in discussions with the National Institutes of Health ("NIH") concerning royalties and other amounts allegedly owed under a license agreement on sales of our COVID-19 vaccine since commercialization.
-While we believe we have a strong legal position and disagree with the opinion being taken by the NIH, the ultimate outcome of the matter is uncertain, and we cannot guarantee that our interpretation of the license agreement will prevail.
+As previously disclosed, we are in discussions with the University of Pennsylvania concerning royalties and other amounts allegedly owed under a license agreement on sales of our COVID-19 vaccine since commercialization.
+While we believe we have a strong legal position and disagree with the opinion being taken by the University of Pennsylvania, the ultimate outcome of the matter is uncertain, and we cannot guarantee that our interpretation of the license agreement will prevail.

-On March 22, 2024, we received a notice of default from the NIH relating to alleged amounts owed and breaches under such license.
-In April 2024, we shared a non-binding proposal with the NIH to amend and restate our agreement, including a possible financial resolution of the applicable NIH claim and facilitating continued collaboration.
+In July 2024, we shared a non-binding proposal with the University of Pennsylvania to amend and restate our agreement, including a possible financial resolution and facilitating continued collaboration.
 Neither of the parties is bound by the proposal, and the ultimate outcome remains subject to significant uncertainties.

-We will continue to evaluate the discussion with the NIH.
+We will continue to evaluate the discussion with the University of Pennsylvania.
 As of today, we are unable to estimate a potential financial effect.
 If we ultimately may pay some or all of the amounts in dispute, it could cause a material adverse effect on our results of operations and/or our cash flows.